rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32.md

 > To show the window—that is, make the window visible —pass the window handle to the
 > [ShowWindow](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-showwindow) function

-Hey, look, the MSDN docs are using some of that extended typography we mentioned before.
+Hey, look, the MSDN docs are using some of that extended typography we mentioned before (those dashes).

 Apparently we want our window creation to look something like this:
 ```rust